git-mirror/wordpress-akismet/readme.txt

 === Akismet ===
-Contributors: matt, ryan, andy, mdawaffe, tellyworth, automattic
+Contributors: matt, ryan, andy, mdawaffe, tellyworth, josephscott, automattic
 Tags: akismet, comments, spam
 Requires at least: 2.0
 Tested up to: 3.0
-Stable tag: 2.4.0
+Stable tag: 2.5.0
 License: GPLv2

 Akismet checks your comments against the Akismet web service to see if they look like spam or not.